de1chk1nd/f5-k8s-istio-lab/docs/source/index.rst

 Kubernetes Training Lab
 =======================

-**Guide is still work in progress.
-Most parts are already covered - but more testing and review is required (plus content for the istio lab)**
+**Guide is still work in progress.**
+**Most parts are already covered - but more testing and review is required (plus content for the istio lab)**

 UDF      : k8s training - calico/CIS/CRD/istio (incl. lab guide)
 github   : https://github.com/de1chk1nd/f5-k8s-istio-lab

-Welcome to my Lab Guide for integrating F5 Container Ingress Services with k8s and Calico as CNI.
+Welcome to my Lab Guide for integrating F5 Container Ingress Services in kubernetes (integration into the overlay network via calico).

-**Purpose:** This lab is for getting familiar with-, and test, basic kubernetes ingress services and start working with istio service mesh.
+**Purpose:** This lab is for getting familiar with-, and test, basic kubernetes ingress services and to start working with istio service mesh.
 All from a f5 point of view (bigip CIS).

-The lab has following basic set up:
+The lab (UDF) has following basic set up:

 ========  ========  ===========  ===========
  Device    IP MGMT   IP ext.
 IP int.